Ultra-thin corrugated metamaterial film as large-area transmission dynode: Secondary electron yield map

 \section{Secondary electron yield map}

-A SEM image is constructed by measuring the SE emission from a specimen, while an electron beam is scanned over its surface in a zigzag pattern.
-The speed of a scan is determined by the dwell time, the time the electron beam irradiate on a surface corresponding with a pixel in a SEM image.
+A SEM image is constructed by measuring the SE emission from a specimen, while an electron beam is scanned over its surface.
+The speed of a scan is determined by the dwell time, the time the electron beam irradiates a surface area corresponding with a pixel in a SEM image.
 The line time is the time to acquire one row of the image, which is the number of pixels in the row + additional time to reposition the beam onto the front of the next row.
 The frame time is the time to acquire the entire image.
-The resolution is the number of pixels.
+The resolution is the number of pixels in a row times the number of pixels in a column.

 The transmission yield as a function of the coordinate of a SEM image can be obtained by measuring the transmission current during image acquisition.
-The background current is measured before the start, while the E-beam is blocked.
+The background current is measured before the start, while the E-beam is blanked.
 Image acquisition starts, while the sample, grid and collector currents are measured simultaneously.
-After acquisition is done, the E-beam is blocked again.
-The background current is measured again.
-The settings are chosing as follow: dwelltime $\SI{1}{\ms}$, Resolution: 512 x 442, linetime $\SI{560}{\ms}$, frametime: $\SI{4.2}{\min}$.
+After acquisition is done, the E-beam is blanked again.
+The background current is measured afterwards once more.
+The SEM settings for the measurement are: dwell time = $\SI{1}{\ms}$, Resolution:=512 x 442, linetime = $\SI{560}{\ms}$, frametime = $\SI{4.2}{\min}$.

-The yield map reconstruction is performed with the same principle as the image reconstruction.
+The yield map reconstruction is performed with the same principle as image reconstruction in a SEM.
 The current is registered as a function of time.
 The background current is determined by the first and lasts few seconds.
-The rest of the currents are cut into $\SI{540}{\ms}$ sections and rearranged in a 2D matrix.
+A measurement point as registered by the Keithley source meter can be acquired with a maximum rate of $\SI{333}{\per\s}$ or $\SI{3.3}{\ms}$ per data point.
+As such, each line only has 163 data points and needs to be stretched/extended into 3.3 pixels.
+The data points of 'missing' pixels are calculated by taking the average of two neighbouring data points.
+After reconstructing the lines, they are cut into $\SI{540}{\ms}$ sections and rearranged in a 2D matrix.
 Each line is then matched to the corresponding line in the SEM image.

-There are some artefacts.
-The image can be shifted due to the position of the cut.
-A timing delay can create artefacts in the image.
-There is a delay in either the SEM or the Keithley in which an extra pause is detected.
+The difficulty lies in removing artefacts that can arise due to timing delay.
+There can be a delay in either the SEM or the Keithley in which an extra pause is registered.
 The image is then distorted.
-These glitches need to be removed manually.
-A line consists of $\SI{540}{\ms}$, while there is only 512 pixels in a row.
-The 540 pixels can be shifted left and right to match the SEM image.
-A measurement point in Keithley can be acquired with a maximum rate of $\SI{333}{\per\s}$ or $\SI{3.3}{\ms}$ per data point.
-The data point is mapped to the closest pixel.
-The open pixels are calculated by averaging over the neighboring pixels.
+These glitches can be removed manually.